smittytone/PreviewMarkdown/README.md

 This repository contains the primary source code for PreviewMarkdown.
 Certain graphical assets, code components and data files are not included.
 To build PreviewMarkdown from scratch, you will need to add these files yourself or remove them from your fork.

+This includes minor changes made to the SwiftyMarkdown source — specifically to unset NSAttributedString’s `.link` attribute for links in order to prevent NSAttributedString applying its own link text formatting.

+The files `REPLACE_WITH_YOUR_FUNCTIONS` and `REPLACE_WITH_YOUR_CODES` must be replaced with your own files.
+The former will contain your `sendFeedback(_ feedback: String) -> URLSessionTask?` function.
+The latter your Developer Team ID, used as the App Suite identifier prefix.

 ## Acknowledgements

 PreviewMarkdown’s app extensions contain [SwiftyMarkdown](https://github.com/SimonFairbairn/SwiftyMarkdown) by Simon Fairbairn and other contributors, and [YamlSwift](https://github.com/behrang/YamlSwift) by Behrang Noruzi Niya and other contributors.